Totaal-Software/StageRace/README.md

 The remainder of this document describes the development using the StageRace source code.

-## Documentation Disclaimer
+## Note

 This documentation was written some years *after* the last active development took place.
 Some information may not be accurate as a result.
 If inaccuracies are suspected, these are indicated using the word PROBABLY.

+## Another Note

+StageRace was mainly written while, and shortly after the original author went to college.
+Their Visual C skills were mostly self-taught, and they still had a lot to learn in software development.
+As a seasoned professional, today, there is a lot of things in this code base that they would strongly advise against.
+That said, there is a lot of intention in the code, it has gotten a lot of love, and it has matured from the feedback of real-life application.

 ## Prerequisites